IoT is vast and has many security related issues – how do we go about addressing them?

 The answer is collaboratively and in priority order.
 That’s where the Executive Steering Board and the IoTSF membership work in harmony.

-As a result of our initial efforts, we have established a set of priority working groups to begin the process of ensuring we build an Internet of Trust – this is the start and where the practical work takes place.
+IoTSF has a number of priority working groups to encourage the building of an Internet of Trust – the Working Groups is where the practical work takes place.

 Here is a list of the current priority working groups.
 Each has been assigned an executive steering board champion to bring them to life, and a chair person to ensure progress.